 The CTA Gray Line Project is a VERY INEXPENSIVE and COST EFFECTIVE Proposal to provide CTA Rapid Transit Service to the SE Lakefront Corridor - The only quadrant of the City of Chicago without CTA Rapid Transit ('L') Service.

-Launching the Gray Line would provide a brand new CTA Rapid Transit ('L') service (on EXISTING facilities) to Grant Park, the Museum Campus, the newly renovated Soldier Field, and McCormick Place (with a connected station under the McCormick Place South Bldg.)
+Launching the Gray Line would provide a brand new CTA Rapid Transit ('L') service (on EXISTING facilities) from the Millinneum Park Terminal, direct to the Museum Campus, Soldier Field, McCormick Place (with a directly connected station under the McCormick Place South Bldg.), and the new DePaul Arena and Conference Center.

-Also service to Bronzeville, Hyde Park, the Museum of Science & Industry (with an ADA compliant station 1 1/2 blocks away), the University of Chicago, Woodlawn, South Shore, South Chicago, Chatham, Chicago State University, Pullman, Roseland, Blue Island, and Hegewisch; again almost all Gray Line facilities are in place, and operating RIGHT NOW TODAY.
+It would also provide CTA 'L' service to Bronzeville, Hyde Park, the new Obama Museum and Library (pictured at right), the Museum of Science & Industry (both with an ADA Compliant Metra Electric District Station only a block or two away), the University of Chicago, Woodlawn, South Shore, South Chicago, Chatham, Chicago State University, Pullman, Roseland, Blue Island, and Hegewisch; again almost all Gray Line facilities are in place, and operating RIGHT NOW TODAY.

-The Gray Line would also provide New CTA 'L' Service close to the huge USX REDEVELOPMENT on the South Lakefront; and DIRECT CTA 'L' SERVICE to the newly Doubled Staff of the Big FORD EXPLORER PLANT at 130th & Torrence - which presently has N O type of Public Transit.
+The Gray Line would also provide New CTA 'L' Service close to the huge USX REDEVELOPMENT on the South Lakefront, and Obama's new Pullman National Park; and DIRECT CTA 'L' SERVICE to the newly expanding Manufacturing Staff of the Big FORD EXPLORER PLANT at 130th & Torrence - which presently has N O type of Public Transit.

 There is N O need for costly and time consuming design and engineering, right-of-way acquistion, condemnation, demolition, clearing, materials acquisition, delivery, and major construction; the CTA Gray Line 'L' System could be up and providing CTA 'L' service to the Far South Side WITHIN O N E YEAR, rather than waiting until 2016 for completion of the Red Line Extension.